-I prefer the natural approach for health and pain relief.
+I prefer the natural approach to health and pain relief.

-Here’s the best turmeric supplements of 2017 and my thoughts about turmeric below.
+Here’s the best turmeric supplements (2018 edition) and our thoughts about turmeric below.

 |3||Zhou Turmeric with Ginger|